 The 2020 lockdown restrictions arising from COVID-19 significantly reduced travel in the UK and brought improvements to local air quality.
-Vehicle traffic across the UK decreased by about 70% by mid-April according to Department for Transport data5.
-In Fife, analysis carried out showed significant reductions in NO2 concentrations at all four automatic monitoring sites with the greatest reductions seen at Dunfermline with 60% reductions during April and May compared to the previous year6.
+Vehicle traffic across the UK decreased by about 70% by mid-April according to Department for Transport data.
+In Fife, analysis carried out showed significant reductions in NO2 concentrations at all four automatic monitoring sites with the greatest reductions seen at Dunfermline with 60% reductions during April and May compared to the previous year.
+Reductions of approximately 50% were also seen at Cupar during this time.